Christian Arroyo Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective nine K/9, the 10th-best in MLB.
+- The Yankees pitching staff ranks 10th in the league with a collective nine strikeouts per nine innings.

-- The Yankees' 3.63 team ERA ranks fifth among all league pitching staffs.
+- The Yankees' 3.62 team ERA ranks fourth among all MLB pitching staffs.

-- Yankees pitchers combine to give up 72 total home runs at a clip of 1.1 per game (to rank 18th in baseball).
+- Yankees pitchers combine to rank 18th in baseball in home runs surrendered (74 total, 1.1 per game).

-- The right-hander last appeared on Saturday against the Los Angeles Dodgers, when he went six innings, allowing one earned run while giving up four hits.
+- In his most recent time out on Sunday against the Los Angeles Dodgers, the right-hander threw 6 2/3 innings, allowing one earned run while surrendering four hits.

+- In 11 games this season, the 30-year-old has a 3.69 ERA and 8.7 strikeouts per nine innings, while allowing a batting average of .179 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.